valboz/RTModel/docs/DataPreparation.md

 The `/Data` directory should contain all photometric time series available for the analysis.
 Each series (data collected by a single telescope in one filter) corresponds to one file with extension  `.dat`.

+Note that each filename ending with a number will be interpreted as a dataset taken by the corresponding satellite (e.g. `Spitzer1.dat`). **Ground dataset filenames should never end by a number!** We will come back to fitting [satellite datasets](Satellite.md) later on.

 ## Photometry files

 The content of each `.dat` file should be as in the following example: